thegambler111/CoolObsVault/01_Experience/IoT/Zigbee2MQTT/Documentations/Z2M flow/Z2M flow.md

 ### Step 1: Listen to events and trigger callback function

 ### Step 2: Delete Cluster field of payload frame if datatype is ZCL
+- ?

 ### Step 3: Special handle for cluster Touchlink or Green Power
 - If cluster is Touchlink => Return (it will be handled at another function)
-- If cluster is Green Power => handle with different types of Green Power messages: GP Commissioning, GP Success, GP Channel Request, GP Manufacturer-specific Attribute Reporting
+- If cluster is Green Power => handle in `greenPower.onZclGreenPowerData()` with different types of Green Power messages:
+	- GP Commissioning
+	- GP Success
+	- GP Channel Request
+	- GP Manufacturer-specific Attribute Reporting

 ### Step 4: Handling of re-transmitted Xiaomi messages
 - Some Xiaomi router devices re-transmit messages from Xiaomi end devices.
 The network address of these message is set to the one of the Xiaomi router.
 - Therefore it looks like if the message came from the Xiaomi router, while in fact it came from the end device.
 - Handling these message would result in false state updates.
 The group ID attribute of these message defines the network address of the end device.

-### Step 5: Update last seen
+### Step 5: Update last_seen attribute

-### Step 6: Send pending request of each endpoint
+### Step 6: Send pending requests of each endpoint

 ### Step 7: Create endpoint